piepdx/pie-cookbook/drafts/working-draft-tactical.md

 The best Accelerators tend to be the ones that make do with the space they have.
 It's not the space you want; it's the space you've got.
 So use it.
 Don't get hung up on it.
 Just get started.

-Conversely, many Accelerator projects stumble when trying to source "the perfect space" for their Accelerator's home.
-It's not the right size.
-It's not the right location.
-It's not configured well.
+Conversely, many Accelerator projects stumble when trying to source "the perfect space" for their home.
+"It's not the right size," "It's not the right location," "It's not configured well."

 It doesn't matter.
-Find a space.
-Any space.
-And make it work.
+Have you found a space?
+Is it available?
+Can you afford it?
+Good.
+Make it work.

+### Physical dimensions

+For the actual physical dimensions of the space, you can approach the problem one of two ways:

+1. If you already have a space, figure out how many people you can wedge into that space.
+2. If you're searching for a space, figure out how many founders/companies you'd like to have in a cohort.

+Adjust accordingly.

+At PIE, our patrons, W+K, were granting us a space.
+It was roughly 3500 square feet (1000 square meters) of unimproved retail space.
+After some quick sketches of layouts and desks, we determined that we could fit roughly 30-40 Founders in an Accelerator cohort, while reserving some space for meeting areas and phone booths and whatnot.

+So we went after 10 companies for our first Accelerator class.